There are (3) ways to make a payment:

 Yes.
 There is a $30 service charge for each service call incident.
 This charge is payable to the contractor on site before the technician starts work.

 The In-Home Plumbing Protection Plan allows for up to $2,000 of repairs annually.
-The maximum benefit limit is three (3) Service Calls per Term.
+The maximum benefit limit is three (3) Service Calls per

 Customers who own a single-family detached residential home.
 You may enter your service address above to determine if this plan is available in your service area.